hashicorp/serf/website/source/intro/getting-started/user-events.html.markdown

 would have received this event, eventually.

 Just like normal Serf events, event handlers can respond to user events.
-So for example if we had a "restart" custom event, we might create an event handler that restarts some server when it receives that event.
+For example, if we had a "restart" custom event, we might create an event handler that restarts some server when it receives that event.

 ## Event Payloads